 2) Let your child be independent

 Some children don’t like things being done for them and to them.
 They like to do things on their own.
 However, if they’re young they will still need adult supervision and help to brush properly.
 To help them exert their independence, have them brush your teeth and then help them brush theirs.
 Also using the plaque disclosing mouthwashes to show where the plaque and food are on their teeth can help.
 After they attempt to remove the plaque but fail to remove all of it, you can step in and ask if you can show them remove all of it.
 The plaque disclosing rinses can be found at pharmacies and dental offices.

 Children often want to be just like their parents and do what adults around them are doing.
 It helps to brush and floss at the same time as your children so they can imitate you.
 Even if you have to brush again later because you haven’t finished eating for the night, keep a toothbrush in your child’s bathroom and brush with them.
 Being a good role model goes a long way.

 4) Implement a reward system

-Regardless of which method is chosen it is important to teach your kids that brushing will happen every day.
+Regardless of which method is chosen, it is important to teach your kids that brushing will happen every day.
 It is important to be consistent.
-Letting them not brush one night because its late or they had a lot of activities that day will indicate that it is ok not to brush when they don’t feel up to the task.
-Eventually they will understand the reasons behind brushing, until then a little more effort will help make brushing and flossing more fun.
+Letting them not brush one night because it is late or they had a lot of activities that day will indicate that it is ok not to brush when they don’t feel up to the task.
+Eventually, they will understand the reasons behind brushing, until then a little more effort will help make brushing and flossing more fun.

-Dr Sara Ok, Dental Surgeon, T32 Dental Centre
+By Dr Sara Ok, Dental Surgeon, T32 Dental Centre.